-NAMUR STILTS JOUSTING : EXPLANATIONS
+NAMUR STILT JOUSTING : EXPLANATIONS

 The silt walkers of Namur perpetuate the practice of the Namur stilts jousts.